Menu

 • The Italians will be more welcoming if you greet them in their language.
 Learn the basics, and show respect to your hosts.
 You are a guest in their beautiful country.

 • The church is sacred to the Italians.
 They wear their faith on their sleeve, and it is deep and passionate.
-Careful to respect that faith.
-Even eating or drinking while on church steps or the grounds would bring a hefty fine.
+They are careful to respect that faith.
+Even eating or drinking while on church steps or the grounds would result in a hefty fine.

-• If you plan to visit a church, your attire will depend if you are allowed in; they adhere to strict dress codes.
-Short skirts, exposed shoulders, and shorts would not be permitted.
+• If you plan to visit a church, your attire will depend on whether you are allowed in; they adhere to strict dress codes.
+Short skirts, exposed shoulders, and shorts are not permitted.
 Some sites will provide you with a shawl to cover, but some won’t, so plan accordingly.

 • Family is core to Italian culture.
 You will see families with their children everywhere, including in restaurants.
 They are usually well-behaved and sweet.